 - Sleep in a curled-up, fetal position with a pillow between your legs.
 If you usually sleep on your back, place a pillow or rolled towel under your knees to relieve pressure.

-EXERCISE AND YOUR BACK PAIN
+EXERCISE TO PREVENT FUTURE BACK PAIN

-Exercise is important for preventing future back pain.
 Through exercise you can:

 A complete exercise program should include aerobic activity (such as walking, swimming, or riding a stationary bicycle), as well as stretching and strength training.
-Always follow the instructions of your doctor or physical therapist.
+Follow the instructions of your doctor or physical therapist.

 Avoid these exercises during recovery, unless your doctor or physical therapist say it is okay:

-If an object is too heavy or awkward, get help.
+- If an object is too heavy or awkward, get help.

-Spread your feet apart to give you a wide base of support.
+- Spread your feet apart to give you a wide base of support.

-Stand as close to the object you are lifting as possible.
+- Stand as close as possible to the object you are lifting.

-Bend at your knees, not at your waist.
+- Bend at your knees, not at your waist.

-Hold the object as close to your body as you can.
+- Hold the object as close to your body as you can.

-Lift using your leg muscles.
+- Lift using your leg muscles.

 Other measures to prevent back pain include:

-DO NOT wear high heels.
-Use cushioned soles when walking.
+- Do not wear high heels.
+Wear shoes that have cushioned soles when walking.

-Use a stool under your feet while sitting so that your knees are higher than your hips.
+- Use a stool under your feet while sitting so that your knees are higher than your hips.

-Learn to relax.
+- Learn to relax.
 Try methods such as yoga, tai chi, or massage.

 Chou R, Qaseem, Snow V, Casey D, Cross JT Jr., Shekelle P, et al. Diagnosis and treatment of low back pain: a joint clinical practice guideline from the American College of Physicians and the American Pain Society.
 Ann Intern Med.
 2007;147:478-491.